-Thank you to Mel Anthony in the United States for sharing his fabulous photo collection with us here on "JustMidgets" .
+Thank you to the late Mel Anthony in the United States for sharing his fabulous photo collection with us here on "JustMidgets" .

 Mel Anthony ( bending ) readies the red "Norman Offy" # 55 for the North Seattle Hostpital Charity street parade in 1952.

 Current owner of the restored "Norman Offy" in 2002, Bob Ware at a Vintage outing.
 Now running #1 on the tail. ( Photo by permission of WRA website US.)

 Einer.T."Swede" Lindskog, toured New Zealand in 1937 as part of a 6 man team.
 "Swede" was part of the team of Americans that inspired Frank Brewer to take up midget racing.

 A mate of Mel's , Les Stark at Sea Tac Speedway..1950.